Diabetes Test Strips and Monitors

 Pharmacies and online retailers sell blood glucose meters.
 Test strips and meters are available in our online shop.
 Before purchasing your own meter, we recommend you consult your doctor or healthcare advisor.

 Your blood glucose monitor has a test strip that you insert.
-You test your blood sugar level by applying a small drop of blood to the strip
+You test your blood sugar level by applying a small drop of blood to the strip.

-Where To Get Diabetes Test Strips
+Where to Get Diabetes Test Strips

 If you do not have a prescription, you can buy test strips at any pharmacy, or online.